signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 #### Non nullable properties: the initial value

-Nullable properties are the simple to handle: their initial value is always the `default` for the type and that is null for reference types.
+Nullable properties are easy: their initial value is always the `default` for the type and that is null for reference types.

 Non nullable properties MUST have an initial value.
 For value type, this is not an issue since here again